 As we arrive at the glacier's edge, we will strap our crampons on and make our way up the icy yet easily accessible slopes.
 We'll witness incredible ice formations and crevasses while learning about how they are formed and how the glacier continuously reshapes itself.

-We'll approach the awe-inspiring icefall up close to see how the ancient ice falls hundreds of meters off the mountaintop as it slowly moves towards the ocean.
+We'll approach the awe-inspiring icefall up close to see how the ancient ice falls hundreds of meters off the mountaintop as it slowly moves toward the ocean.
 A journey that it will never complete as global warming continues to fuel the melting of the glacier and its slow retreat.

 Skaftafell is located about 330 kilometers from Reykjavík.
 See map for directions.